 Process shots-- images of the chicken being pat dry and pound to even thickness

-Invaluable Tools For Making Perfect Baked Chicken Breasts:
+Invaluable Tools For Making Baked Chicken Breasts:

 Process shots of Baked Chicken Breasts-- images of the seasonings being spread on the breasts and it all being placed in a pan

-How Long To Bake Chicken Breast:
+How To Make Baked Chicken Breast:

 Variations